Do I need a pension?

 It can be scary thinking about retiring and relying on a pension pot for the future but it’ll creep up on us all and it’s best to be prepared.
 Consider what your monthly expenses are now and estimate what they could be at the time that you retire.
 Take into account inflation, children, your mortgage and whether you’ll be mortgage free by the time you retire and also what your plans are for retirement.
 For example, if you’re looking forward to travelling the world when you retire you’ll definitely need a chunkier pension pot than someone that’s looking forward to a slower pace of life.

-State Pension age will rise to 66 for both men and women by 2020 and you will need 35 years of National Insurance contributions to qualify for the full State Pension, regardless of your age.
+You will need 35 years of National Insurance contributions to qualify for the full State Pension, regardless of your age.
 Check your State Pension age at Gov.uk for more information.

 2. See how much you have